 Valerie is a third-year PhD candidate working with Dr. Marianella Casasola in the Play and Learning Lab.
 She is broadly interested in how children's experiences in the world interact with developing cross-domain systems to support learning, with special emphases on the interplay of perceptual, motor, linguistic, and social processes.
 In this vein, her work with Dr. Casasola centers on how infants' and young children's acquisition of mental rotation, a fundamental spatial skill, is influenced by non-spatial factors such as play behavior, visual processing biases, and motor development.
 Valerie also recently completed a multi-session training study examining how spatial language cues and hands-on motor experience promote spatial and STEM skill learning in preschoolers.

 Of particular importance to Valerie is working on research with direct and relevant applications outside of the lab that can lead to meaningful interventions that are easily applied in schools and other community settings to enhance children’s cognitive development.
 To this end, her research focuses on finding ways to build upon elements of children’s daily experience that they already partake in and enjoy, such as play, in order to facilitate the acquisition of various spatial and linguistic skills.
-Her work addresses three main questions:
+Her work addresses three main areas:

 (1) What aspects of play are helpful to children in developing foundational cognitive skills?

 (2) How can play be manipulated to capitalize upon these aspects?